LifeMD (LFMD) Faces Lawsuit Over Alleged Concealment of Cost and Refund Woes in Key Segments, According to Hagens Berman

 SAN FRANCISCO, Oct.
-20, 2025 (GLOBE NEWSWIRE) -- SAN FRANCISCO - A new federal securities fraud class action lawsuit has been filed against LifeMD (NASDAQ: LFMD), alleging that the telehealth company and its executives provided investors with a misleading picture of its financial health and growth prospects.
+22, 2025 (GLOBE NEWSWIRE) -- A new federal securities fraud class action lawsuit has been filed against LifeMD (NASDAQ: LFMD), alleging that the telehealth company and its executives provided investors with a misleading picture of its financial health and growth prospects.
 The suit, filed in in the Eastern District of New York, comes after a dramatic stock price decline in August following the company’s earnings report.

 The firm urges investors in LifeMD who suffered significant losses to submit your losses now.